google/WebFundamentals/src/content/en/updates/2020/02/notification-permission-data-in-crux.md

 It is normal and expected that different types of sites will have different Accept and Block rates.
 For example, a chat app or email app has a very strong use case and we could expect Accept rates to be quite high.

-It’s also normal that rates for the same app may vary significantly between desktop and mobile, as the use cases can be different and users may have a strong preference for notification on one type of device over the other.
+It’s also normal that rates for the same site may vary significantly between desktop and mobile, as the use cases can be different and users may have a strong preference for notification on one type of device over the other.
+The large variance between mobile and desktop is the reason that automatic site enrollment in quiet notification permission UI is separated by device type.
+Some sites may be enrolled in quiet UI only on mobile or only on desktop.

-As more users enroll in quieter notifications UI we expect that Ignore rates will increase relative to other metrics.
+As more users enroll in quieter notifications UI we expect that Ignore rates will increase over time relative to other metrics.
 You should view this trend as normal and expected.

 ## Recommended patterns {: #recommened-patterns }